Component

 , and if we accidentally wrote something like this.count = "hello"

-the compiler would give us an error.this.args
+the compiler would give us an error.

-on the component instance afterward.
-Let’s imagine a component which just logs the names of its arguments when it is first constructed:super
+Let’s imagine a component which just logs the names of its arguments when it is first constructed.
+First, we must define the Signature and pass it into our component, then we can use the Args

 with owner